Phoebe Gorry

 About me

-My aim is to make that as easy as possible for you and I offer a free, initial first session of 30 minutes for you to test the waters and figure out if I feel like the right therapist for you.
+I understand that deciding to come to therapy, and finding the right therapist, can feel daunting.
+My aim is to make this process as gentle and accessible as possible.
+I offer a free initial 30-minute session so you can test the waters and see whether I feel like the right fit for you.

 Training, qualifications & experience

-I have experience working with clients dealing with depression and low mood, anxiety and panic attacks, self-harm, suicidal ideation, relationship and interpersonal difficulties, those who have experienced sexual, physical and mental abuse, childhood trauma, trauma in adult life, ADHD, bereavement and clients with partners in palliative care and members of the LGBTQIA+ community.
+I have experience working with clients dealing with depression and low mood, anxiety and panic attacks, self-harm, suicidal ideation, relationship and interpersonal difficulties, those who have experienced sexual, physical and mental abuse, wish to explore their gender & sexuality, childhood trauma, trauma in adult life, ADHD, bereavement and clients with partners in palliative care.

-I currently work at Nightingale Hospital and in private practice.
-I have previously held posts as a therapist within the NHS as part of an IAPT service, at Headstrong and the Royal Academy of Dramatic Arts.
+As well as private practice, I currently hold a clinic at Nightingale Hospital, and have previously worked within the NHS, Headstrong, and the Royal Academy of Dramatic Arts.

 Qualifications and Training